Precision Measurement of the Branching Fraction of $D^{+}\to \mu^{+}\nu_{\mu}$

+Table \ref{tab:sys_crs} summarizes the sources of systematic uncertainties in the measurement of the BF of $D^+\to\mu^+\nu_\mu$.
 The systematic uncertainty in the $M_{\rm BC}$ fit is estimated with alternative signal and background shapes.
-The alternative signal shapes are obtained by varying the parameters of the smeared Gaussian functions by $\pm 1\sigma$.
-The alternative background shape is obtained by varying the endpoint of the ARGUS function by 0.2 MeV.
+The alternative signal shapes are obtained by varying the parameters of the smeared normal distributions by $\pm 1\sigma$.
+The alternative background shape is obtained by varying the endpoint of the ARGUS function by $\pm$0.2 MeV/$c^2$.
 The relative difference of the ST yields between data and the inclusive MC sample $\mathcal{R}(N_{\rm data}/N_{\rm MC})$ is assigned as the systematic uncertainty.
-Adding these systematic effects in quadrature gives a systematic uncertainty of 0.10\% due to the $M_{\rm BC}$ fit.
+Adding these systematic effects in quadrature gives a systematic uncertainty of 0.30\% due to the $M_{\rm BC}$ fit.

 The $\mu^+$ tracking and PID efficiencies are studied with the control sample of $e^+e^-\to\gamma\mu^+\mu^-$ events.
-After correcting the signal efficiency by $f^{\rm cor}_{\mu\,\rm PID}$, we assign 0.06\% and 0.10\% as the uncertainties in the $\mu^+$ tracking and PID efficiencies, respectively.
+After correcting the signal efficiency by $f^{\rm cor}_{\mu\,\rm PID}$, we assign 0.06\% and 0.10\% as the uncertainties in the $\mu^+$ tracking and PID, respectively.

 The efficiency for the $E^{\mathrm{extra}~\gamma}_{\rm max}$ requirement is studied with a control sample of DT hadronic events; i.e., events where both $D^+$ and $D^-$ decay to one of the eight ST hadronic final sates.
 The systematic uncertainty is taken to be 0.08\% considering the efficiency differences between data and MC simulation.